-Domain: E70 Thing Range: E54 Dimension
+Domain: E70 Thing E54 Dimension Range:

-Scope note: This property records a E54 Dimension of some E70 Thing.
+This property records a E54 Dimension of some E70 Thing.
+Scope note:

 It is a shortcut of the more fully developed path from 'E70 Thing' through 'P39 measured', 'E16 Measurement', 'P40 observed dimension', to 'E54 Dimension'.
 It offers no information about how and when an E54 Dimension was established, nor by whom.